-I love to interact with my audience and participants and strive to create meaningful dialogue through my talks.
-I would love to hear from you about your event and how I can contribute.
+I love to interact with my audience and strive to create meaningful dialogue through my talks.
+I would love to hear from you about your event and explore ways I can contribute to your cause.

-The following are some of the topics that I have spoken about -
+The following are some of the topics that I regularly speak about -

 1. Navigating Academia